Amazon Australia Opens Up To Indian-Based Sellers

-According to Power Retail, last year Amazon’s Indian-based sellers notched a profit growth of 200%.
+Last year Amazon’s Indian-based sellers reportedly notched a profit growth of 200%.

 Last year, Amazon’s cross-border sales from SMEs reportedly soared over 50%, with global exports jumping 30%.

-Broussard affirms sales from SMEs selling cross-border now represents over 25% of Amazon seller sales.
+Mr Broussard asserts sales from SMEs selling cross-border now represents over 25% of Amazon seller sales.